-You must keep personal plans for everyone using the service which should be used to inform staffing levels to meet people's individual needs.
+For everyone using the service you must keep personal plans which should be used to inform staffing levels to meet children's individual needs.
 You should record how you are meeting needs with any additional staff in line with individual personal plans and risk assessments.